Specialists in Serious Fraud and Complex Criminal Defence

 - Commercial Litigation

 Abdullah is one of a handful of barristers in the country who is also a partner in a law firm.
 He joined MPR Solicitors in 2010 when changes in the regulations meant that barristers were allowed to become partners in law firms.
 Abdullah recognised this change as a way in which he would be able to offer a greater level of client care and be able to influence early preparation in a case which is crucial in determining a favourable outcome.
 He is able to prepare his cases from an early stage in a way in which other barristers are not able to do.
-He is also able to offer early access to clients which can mean more thorough and focused preparation leading to improved prospects of success.
+He is also able to offer early access to clients which can mean more thorough and focused preparation leading to improved prospects of success and is usually engaged to advise clients in criminal proceedings at the pre-charge stage.

 He also regularly conducts appellate matters in the Court of Appeal.